 - Opening hours: 1 February – 14 May: 9 am – 4:30 pm; 15 May – 31 October: 9 am – 5 pm; 1 November – 31 January: 9 am – 4 pm.

 - Entrance Fee: Free

-Apart from Ankara Castle, the main historical area is considered to be the Hamamnonu district.
+The main historical area in Ankara is the Hamamönü district full of old architectural buildings, shops, and cafes.
 The history of the area goes back to the time when Ankara became the capital of Turkey, but scholars believe that the base of it is even older.

-In 2011, the district underwent major renovation works, making it a popular spot for many tourists coming to Ankara.
-The area is one of the best examples of late Ottoman era house dwellings and neighborhoods.
+In 2011, the district underwent major renovation works, making it a popular spot and one of the important things to do in Ankara.
+The area is one of the best examples of late Ottoman-era house dwellings and neighborhoods.
 Those charming white houses incorporate patterns of Ottoman civic architecture, serving as a time machine to travel to old Ankara.